Sardinia Yacht Charter Guide

 For those looking to delve into the underwater world to discover the thriving aquatic life beneath the waves, visit the astounding archipelago of Maddalena.
 This cluster of 60 islands and islets offers some of the very best snorkelling and diving opportunities for those keen to immerse themselves into water sport adventures.
 Porto Pollo is an excellent location for kite and windsurfing and with wild reefs and consistent winds, experienced surfers can let loose and enjoy the throes of exhilaration on the water whilst non-surfers can soak up the sun on some of the most beautiful beaches in the world.

-If you are interested in a private Sardinian yachting vacation along the Emerald Coast view all Sardinia Luxury Yacht Charters which are available to rent in the area.
+If you are interested in a private Sardinian yachting vacation along the Emerald Coast, view all of the superyachts for charter in Sardinia before speaking with your charter broker.